Voice call capture options

 Voice call capture options vary depending on where you configure them and the type of input being captured.

-When configuring inputs for Actions, the available capture options depend on the input Type:
+When configuring inputs for Actions under Get inputs from conversation, the available Voice capture settings depend on the input Type (for example, Boolean inputs are captured by speech only):

 When creating autocapture variables in Processes, you can select a Voice call capture option that defines how your AI Agent collects those variable values.

-If your autocapture variable name reflects that the variable being captured is numerical (for example, phone number, amount), your AI Agent will also allow end users to provide this value using DTMF (their phone’s dial pad) in addition to speaking it.
-Before capturing a value, your AI Agent automatically tells end users that they can either say the number or enter it into their dial pad.
+If your autocapture variable name reflects that the variable being captured is numerical (for example, phone number, amount), your AI Agent will also allow end users to provide this value using their phone’s keypad in addition to speaking it.
+Before capturing a value, your AI Agent automatically tells end users that they can either say the number or enter it into their keypad.

 If you find that the AI Agent is not providing this option for an autocapture variable and you want it to, try updating your autocapture variable name to make it clearer that it is numerical.